SuReLI/NeurOps/pytorch/README.md

 This directory contains the PyTorch implementation of NeurOps.

-Source code is found in the 'src' directory:
+Source code is found in the 'neurops' directory:

 `layers.py`: `ModLinear` and `ModConv2d` respectfully extend standard `nn.Linear` and `nn.Conv2d` to also enable masking, growing, and pruning, including auxiliary gradient matrix calculation, activation tracking, pre/post layer operations such as nonlinearities and layer normalization.